ninmonkey/Ninmonkey.PowerQueryLib/README.ValidatorsToWriteNext.md

 - [ ] Inspect existing connector's code for patterns

+## Text

+- [ ] WarnOnInvisibleCharacters: invisible control chars should give a warning

 # Wanted

 - [ ] Assert `t` is one of union `Union([int, text, Currency.Type])`